Table of Contents

 With expressions: x with rule; ... end

-Expressions are parsed according to the following precedence rules: Lambda binds most weakly, followed by when, with and case, followed by conditional expressions (if-then-else), followed by the ``simple'' expressions (i.e., all other kinds of expressions involving operators, function applications, constants, symbols and other primary expressions).
-Precedence and associativity of operator symbols are given by their declarations (in the prelude or the user's program), and function application binds stronger than all operators.
+Expressions are parsed according to the following precedence rules: Lambda binds most weakly, followed by when, with and case, followed by conditional expressions (if-then-else), followed by the simple expressions, i.e., all other kinds of expressions involving operators, function applications, constants, symbols and other primary expressions.
+Precedence and associativity of operator symbols are given by their declarations (in the prelude or the user’s program), and function application binds stronger than all operators.
 Parentheses can be used to override default precedences and associativities as usual.

-At the toplevel, a Pure program basically consists of rules a.k.a. equations defining functions, variable definitions a.k.a. global ``pattern bindings'', and expressions to be evaluated.
+At the toplevel, a Pure program basically consists of rewriting rules (which are used to define functions and macros), constant and variable definitions, and expressions to be evaluated:

 Rules: lhs = rhs;

-The basic form can also be augmented with a condition if guard tacked on to the end of the rule (which restricts the applicability of the rule to the case that the guard evaluates to a nonzero integer), or the keyword otherwise denoting an empty guard which is always true (this is nothing but syntactic sugar to point out the ``default'' case of a definition; the interpreter just treats this as a comment).
+These rules always combine a left-hand side pattern (which must be a simple expression) and a right-hand side (which can be any kind of Pure expression described above).
+In some cases, this basic form can also be augmented with a condition if guard tacked on to the end of the rule (which restricts the applicability of the rule to the case that the guard evaluates to a nonzero integer), or the keyword otherwise denoting an empty guard which is always true (this is nothing but syntactic sugar to point out the ‘‘default’’ case of a definition; the interpreter just treats this as a comment).
+Pure also provides some abbreviations for factoring out common left-hand or right-hand sides in collections of rules; see section RULE SYNTAX below for details.

 Global variable bindings: let lhs = rhs;